yodrew/darkroomretreat/manuscript/water.md

 Adjust shower length and water flow with different size containers and tubes.
 Make sure hook can hold the weight.

 ~/~

+A bathroom can be made from garbage in minutes.
+For $20 in materials, one can be made in an afternoon that works 95% as well and 1000x more elegantly than the standard $20,000 bathroom.
+It shows that the world is far more mutable and full of opportunity and practical fun than we are led to believe.

 That's the state of my art of low-cost, off-grid, DIY darkroom design and construction.
 As always, the principles involved (like, water flows downhill) are infinitely adaptable.
 Check back for the latest developments.
 If you design something simpler, faster, cheaper, more effective, or more elegant, please let me know.
 See [____open-source____](#open-source) _-e_.